AndreiTelehoi/.NET-Movie-Rental-Forms-App/README.md

-# .NET-Movie-Rental-Forms-App
+# .NET-MovieRentalStore
-A C# university project that manages a videotape rental store
+A C# university project that manages a videotape rental store through a forms app